Teya Peya Productions

 "Thank you for agreeing to be a speaker at Wilfrid Laurier's first Aboriginal Awareness Conference.
 Your voice is strong and reached many.
 Your participation and support meant so much."

 "I would like to extend our appreciation and thanks for your time as our "in-residency" Elder.
 Your wonderful teachings, one-on-one appointments, were so meaningful, and your time and effort was greatly appreciated."

 (D.S.
 Dodem Kanonhsa', Department of Indian and Northern Affairs)

 "Your sense of the spiritual and regard for our Ancestors was particularly moving.
 The young people I walked with following your presentation were very appreciative.
 They will benefit much from your messages as they go on to further life experiences."

 (G. Hammond, Northwest Network for Youth, Seattle WA)

 kept the audience mesmerized with her stories and the emotional

 power of her singing voice.
 It was an enthralling evening."

-"Your expertise and passion influences our teachers and reaches our students, ultimately.
-Thanks again."
 (K. Makon, Aboriginal Education Summer Academy, Ontario Teacher's Federation)